 The head of our Early Years Foundation Stage is Emily Lawford.
 She is responsible for designing, managing and evaluating the delivery of high-quality teaching and learning across the EYFS learning and development areas.

-Please use the links below to access more information about EYFS.
+Please use the links at the bottom of this page to access more information about EYFS.

 Please also look at our Online Learning pages for websites which support learning in the early years.

 Aims/ ethos of our setting in helping children to develop and learn;